coolsyn2000/coolsyn2000.github.io/_pages/includes/pub.md

 **<u>Yunong Sun</u>**

 [**[Project Page]**](https://github.com/coolsyn2000/NeuralNetwork-PhaseRetrieval) <strong><span class='show_paper_citations' data='iG1k-ecAAAAJ:UeHWp8X0CEIC'></span></strong>
 - We introduce NeOTF, a framework that learns an implicit neural representation of the OTF.
-By applying multi-frame speckle intensities and Fourier-domain prior, NeOTF robustly retrieves the system's OTF.
+By applying multi-frame speckle intensities and Fourier-domain prior, NeOTF robustly retrieves the system's OTF with high fidelity and efficiency.
 - Both simulations and experiments demonstrate that NeOTF achieves superior accuracy and efficiency over conventional methods, establishing it as a practical solution for real-time scattering imaging.

 </div>